Back to All Events

 In a time defined by political uncertainty and deepening social fracture, spaces of tenderness and

-these spaces.
-Across a series of portraits that center Black women in relationship (with each other
+Across a series of portraits that center Black women in relationship (with each other and themselves) Chimi

-world evolved into a broader exploration of Black women’s relationships as sites of refuge,
+into a broader exploration of Black women’s relationships as sites of refuge, celebration, and

 ARTIST STATEMENT